drutiny/drutiny-legacy/CONTRIBUTING.md

 ## Small changes that will be accepted

-* New checks that others can utlise.
+* New checks that others can utilise.
 Ideally checks will have arguments where needed to make this as easy as possible to adapt for other sites.
 * Spelling typos, grammar changes etc
 * Better comments and code style
 * Tests